docker/docs/engine/installation/linux/docker-ee/suse.md

 ### OS requirements

-To install Docker, you need the 64-bit version of SLES 12.x.
-Docker is not supported on OpenSUSE.
+To install Docker EE, you need the 64-bit version of SLES 12.x.
+Docker EE is not supported on OpenSUSE.

-The only supported storage driver for Docker on SLES is `btrfs`, which will be used by default if the underlying filesystem hosting `/var/lib/docker/` is a BTRFS filesystem.
+The only supported storage driver for Docker EE on SLES is `btrfs`, which will be used by default if the underlying filesystem hosting `/var/lib/docker/` is a BTRFS filesystem.